WinterAlexander/BubbleBabble/README.md

 ![Imgur](http://i.imgur.com/tEOHWqP.png)

 ## Power-Ups
-### Bubble Pound
+### Ground Pound
-Upon activation, the bubble pound launches you in the air while making you move slightly forward and then smashes you on the ground with such force that a shockwave forms propels nearby enemies.
+Upon activation, the ground pound launches you in the air while making you move slightly forward and then smashes you on the ground with such force that a shockwave forms propels nearby enemies.

-Red bubble being launched in the air by activating the bubble pound.
+Red bubble being launched in the air by activating the ground pound.
 ![Imgur](http://i.imgur.com/evvETkI.png)

 The shockwave created by the red bubble propelling the green and yellow bubble.